Kokoszsz/Cloth-Shop-Website/Cloth Shop Website/README.md

 4. Run the app by executing the main.py file.
 5. Go to http://localhost:5000 on your web browser to view the app.

+You can log in on a web using those accounts:
+1. Username: test, Password: 123
+2. Username: test123, Password: test123

 !
 Email feature is not working properly.
 While the code has been established, it is important to note that a dedicated email address for sending user messages is currently unavailable because of lack of proper email adress that could send messages.

 ### Documentation ###